The best Wine Route of South Africa!

 • The view!

-• The low-key restaurant amongst the vineyards with dishes designed to accompany the wines.
+• The low-key restaurant amongst the vineyards with dishes designed to accompany the wines, and the option for picnics with a generous cold cut and cheese board for instance.

 • The simple portfolio: 2 red wines, 2 white wines named after the number of varietals in the wine.